alex-gutev/live_cells/docs-src/docs/basics/lists-maps-sets.md

 ## Indexing

-For example the `[]` operator is overloaded for cells holding `Lists`, which allows a list element to be retrieved.
+The `[]` operator is overloaded for cells holding `Lists`, which allows a list element to be retrieved.

 ```dart title="List cell operator[] example"
 final list = MutableCell([1, 2, 3, 4]);